ruifelixpereira/service-health-funcapp/README.md

 | servicehealth-email-sender-address      | donotreply@11111111-0000-2222-3333-111111111111.azurecomm.net | The email address of the sender for all emails. |
 | servicehealth-email-test-only-recipient | xpto@contoso.com                                              | The email address for testing. |

-You need to have the `Key Vault Secrets Officer` role to add these secrets and you can use the provided script `scripts/add-keyvault-secrets.sh` to add these secrets to your Key Vault.
+You need to have the `Key Vault Secrets Officer` role to add these secrets.
+You can use the provided script `scripts/add-keyvault-secrets.sh` to add these secrets to your Key Vault.

 ## TODO